 The 3rd-Year Program will be held at our school location in Hollywood at 3939 NE Hancock #212 in the Hollywood Professional Center Building.
 Some classes will take place in the PSA suite, others in the 1st-floor conference room.
 Please check your schedule.
 We even made sure that the school has a French bakery across the street.
 You're welcome. :)

 $1,625: This breaks down to $13 per instruction hour for the entire 125-hour program.
 A $200 non-refundable, non-transferrable deposit is required to hold your spot.
 This deposit does apply toward your total tuition.
 Full payment is encouraged, however the payment plans consists of 9 payments of $159 starting from September 1st until May 1st.
+Please note tuition does not cover the retreat lodging.
+However, you can roll lodging costs into your payment plan.

 If you want to be notified of upcoming scholarship opportunities, join our mailing list!